Cealgair/cealgairs-ct-downloader/windows/README.txt

   Usage of "autoremove"
   ------------------

-  This program allows you to automatically remove all of the files in the "szs-files" and "info-files" folders that are listed as unused in "log.txt".
-Before running this program, make sure to remove any lines in "log.txt" which list files that are currently unused but that you want to keep.
+  This program allows you to automatically remove all of the files that ct-downloader created.
 I implemented this because hundreds of unused szs files can take up valuable space and are very tedious to manually remove.

-  Known bug: the program behaves weirdly when reading the last line of "log.txt", so keep it empty.
-Maybe even keep the final two lines empty.
-Note that, when "ct-downloader" automatically creates "log.txt", it already leaves a few empty lines at the end, so you don't really have to worry about it.

  Source code
  ===========

  I have included the source code with this toolset.
 You can do whatever you want with it, but please contact me first.
 I know I stated in the readme of the previous version that I didn't plan to update this toolset, but this is no longer the case.

  Keep in mind that you cannot download more than 20 tracks in a single hour from ct.wiimm.de due to the anti-bot measures that are in place, so that's why I implemented the "brain" function in "ct-downloader".
 Also, you can technically reduce the three seconds of sleep, but you might want to talk with Wiimm beforehand.
-Also, if you make a Windows port or something, ask Wiimm if those three seconds of sleep are still ok or if they need to be increased, because I don't want to get in trouble with him.

- I tried to be sensible while writing the code, and I even put some comments, but if you need anything to understand it better feel free to contact me via the same ways listed below for reporting bugs.
+ I tried to be sensible while writing the code, and I even put some comments, but if you need anything to understand it better feel free to contact us via the same ways listed below for reporting bugs.

  Some cool things you could implement if you want to modify this toolset include:
  * implement a way to support groups of random tracks